secureCodeBox/secureCodeBox/documentation/blog/2023-09-15-sbom-part-two-consumption.md

 Cover photo by [Look Up Look Down Photography](https://unsplash.com/de/@greg_nunes) on [Unsplash](https://unsplash.com/photos/K9_yxI8BNng).

-This is part two of the SBOM story which covers the consuming side.
+This is part two of the _SBOM story_ which covers the __consuming side__.
 If you missed part one, you can find it [here](/blog/2023/09/01/sbom-part-one-generation).

 One would assume that with a standardized format the combinations of generator and consumer are interchangeable, but as noted previously, the SBOMs still vary in content and attributes.

 ## Possible SBOM Consumers and Interoperability Troubles

-Generating SBOMs is a nice first step of the workflow, but at some point you probably want to actually use them for something, and most people would prefer to use something more advanced than grep or a text editor.
+_Generating SBOMs_ is a nice first step of the workflow, but at some point you probably want to actually _use them_ for something, and most people would prefer to use something more advanced than grep or a text editor.
 There is a good amount of possible tools to work with SBOMs, both the [SPDX](https://spdx.dev/tools-community/) and the [CycloneDX website](https://cyclonedx.org/tool-center/) contain a list.
 Most of the analysis tools provide license compliance, so there are not that many to work with them for vulnerability management, which is what we want to focus on for the _secureCodeBox_.

 ### SBOM Consumers

-There are still multiple options for consuming SBOMs when focusing on vulnerabilities.
+There are still __multiple options__ for consuming SBOMs when focusing on vulnerabilities.
-To integrate one of them with a hook for an SBOM workflow, a continuously running tool as a service is needed.
+To integrate one of them with a hook for an SBOM workflow, a __continuously running__ tool as a service is needed.
 This list nevertheless contains some tools, that are only usable for one-off analyses.
 These were used for general SBOM quality comparisons.

 #### Trivy

-Since Trivy is primarily a security scanner, it can also scan SBOMs for security vulnerabilities.
+Since _Trivy_ is primarily a security scanner, it can also scan SBOMs for security vulnerabilities.
-Of course generating SBOMs with Trivy just to scan them with Trivy later is not the most interesting use case, especially since the secureCodeBox [already supports Trivy scans](https://www.securecodebox.io/docs/scanners/trivy/).
+Of course generating SBOMs with Trivy just to scan them with Trivy later is not the most interesting use case, especially since the _secureCodeBox_ [already supports Trivy scans](https://www.securecodebox.io/docs/scanners/trivy/).
 It does still serve as an interesting baseline, to compare Trivy SBOM scan results to direct Trivy scans.

-When directly scanning the Juice Shop image, Trivy detects 23 issues in debian packages and 67 in node packages, some as "fixed" and some as "affected".
+When directly scanning the Juice Shop image, Trivy detects __23 issues__ in debian packages and __67__ in node packages, some as "fixed" and some as "affected".
-Scanning the Juice Shop CycloneDX SBOM returns the same 23 debian issues, but only 51 node vulnerabilities.
+Scanning the Juice Shop CycloneDX SBOM returns the same __23__ debian issues, but only __51__ node vulnerabilities.
 Comparing the lists shows that there are fewer reported vulnerabilities for the semver package.
 Turns out, that the same version of semver is included multiple times throughout the dependency tree, which gets deduplicated in the produced SBOM, but counted as individual vulnerabilities for the direct scan.
 Other than that the same vulnerabilities are reported.
-The SPDX SBOM contains all the semver usages and reports 67 node vulnerabilities again.
+The SPDX SBOM contains all the semver usages and reports __67__ node vulnerabilities again.

-For the Syft SBOMs, Trivy reports only 8 debian vulnerabilities, all for `openssl`.
+For the Syft SBOMs, Trivy reports only __8__ debian vulnerabilities, all for `openssl`.
 The ones for `libc6` and `libssl1.1` are not picked up.
-For node 51 vulnerabilities are reported, which is interesting, because Syft does _not_ deduplicate components in its SBOMs, so the same semver versions are listed multiple times.
+For node __51 vulnerabilities__ are reported, which is interesting, because Syft does _not_ deduplicate components in its SBOMs, so the same semver versions are listed multiple times.
 Trivy also warns about inaccuracies in scans of third party SBOMs, which is unfortunate, after all the point of standards is interoperability.

 #### Grype

-Compared to Trivy, Syft is only a tool to generate SBOMs, not a security scanner to gain insight from SBOMs or other sources.
+Compared to Trivy, Syft is only a tool to _generate SBOMs_, not a security scanner to gain insight from SBOMs or other sources.
-Anchore offers a companion application to Syft, called [Grype](https://github.com/anchore/grype), which can then be used to scan SBOMs for vulnerabilities.
+Anchore offers a companion application to Syft, called [_Grype_](https://github.com/anchore/grype), which can then be used to _scan SBOMs_ for vulnerabilities.
 Grype can also directly scan container images.

-Scanning the same Juice Shop image with Grype directly reveals 87 security vulnerabilities.
+Scanning the same Juice Shop image with Grype directly reveals __87__ security vulnerabilities.
 The same is true for scanning Syft's json or CycloneDX output.
-The SPDX output produces 71 vulnerabilities, the missing ones are again the deduplicated semver issue [GHSA-c2qf-rxjj-qqgw](https://github.com/advisories/GHSA-c2qf-rxjj-qqgw).
+The SPDX output produces __71 vulnerabilities__, the missing ones are again the deduplicated semver issue [GHSA-c2qf-rxjj-qqgw](https://github.com/advisories/GHSA-c2qf-rxjj-qqgw).
-Scanning Trivy SBOMs with Grype reveals fewer issues, 56 for both the SPDX and the CycloneDX SBOM.
+Scanning Trivy SBOMs with Grype reveals fewer issues, __56__ for both the SPDX and the CycloneDX SBOM.
-Other than the missing duplicated semver issue, some glibc CVEs are missing and some OpenSSL vulnerabilities are only found for OpenSSL instead of for OpenSSL and libssl both.
+Other than the missing duplicated semver issue, some glibc CVEs are missing and some OpenSSL vulnerabilities are only found for OpenSSL instead of for both OpenSSL and libssl.

 If an SBOM does not contain CPEs, Grype offers to add them to improve vulnerability discovery.
 For the Trivy SBOMs this did not increase the amount of vulnerabilities recognized.
+In these tests, Grype vTODO was used.

 #### Dependency-Track

 The problem with both those tools is, that they are one-off invocations, consuming a single SBOM.
 A continuous SBOM workflow needs a continuosly running service to accept the SBOMs, which then get analyzed regularly and can be checked for components or vulnerabilities.
-[OWASP Dependency-Track](https://dependencytrack.org/) is a self hosted service that offers exactly that.
+[_OWASP Dependency-Track_](https://dependencytrack.org/) is a self hosted service that offers exactly that.
 SBOMs can be uploaded through the GUI or by using the API, but only in CycloneDX format, Dependency-Track [does not support SPDX SBOMs](https://github.com/DependencyTrack/dependency-track/discussions/1222).
 Support is [planned again](https://github.com/DependencyTrack/dependency-track/issues/1746) in the future, but depends on changes to the SPDX schema.
 After the import, Dependency-Track analyzes them and generates lists of components and vulnerabilities.